SoK: Market Microstructure for Decentralized Prediction Markets (DePMs): Modular Workflow

-A \textit{self-settling market} is based \textit{splitting} and \textit{merging} (see \S\ref{wf:trade}) of shares and relies on participants with winning shares to purchase the losing shares (for close to \$0) and redeem \$1 by merging them~\cite{BMR17}.
+A market topic might reference \textit{on-chain truth} (\eg total value locked in a DeFi service at the end of the year) in which case resolution can be made directly.
+A \textit{self-settling market}~\cite{BMR17} works with \textit{splitting} and \textit{merging} (see \S\ref{wf:trade}) of shares; it relies on participants with winning shares to purchase the losing shares (for close to \$0) and redeem \$1 by merging them.
 If losing shares do not trade near \$0 or become illiquid, the broader market might accept winning shares as a substitute for dollars.
 If a market outcome is contentious with no recognized winner (\eg a poorly defined market in \S\ref{wf:topic}), the market will not settle.
 An \textit{auto-resolve rule} could also be used such that outcomes are finalized when, say, their token trades above \$0.99 for at least $t$ time.
 Auto-resolve rules are subject to market manipulation (losing shares are wash traded near \$1 long enough to finalize, in which case they are worth \$1) or griefing attacks (yes shares are traded below \$0.99 to prevent finalization).
 While an auto-resolve rule is too fragile to rely on solely, it could be used optimistically to provide an initial settlement; only disputed cases would be escalated to an oracle~\cite{Aug15}.